-Be it enacted by the Legislature of the State of Kansas:

-Section 1.
-Sections 1 through 13, and amendments thereto, may be cited as the uniform partition of heirs property act.

-- Sec.
-2. As used in the uniform partition of heirs property act: - (a) "Ascendant" means an individual who precedes another individual in lineage, in the direct line of ascent from the other individual. - (b) "Collateral" means an individual who is related to another individual under the law of intestate succession of this state, but who is not the other individual's ascendant or descendant. - (c) "Descendant" means an individual who follows another individual in lineage, in the direct line of descent from the other individual. - (d) "Determination of value" means a court order determining the fair market value of heirs property under section 6 or 10, and amendments thereto, or adopting the valuation of the property agreed to by all cotenants. - (e) "Heirs property" means real property held in tenancy in common that satisfies all of the following requirements as of the filing of a partition action: - (1) There is no agreement in a record binding all the co-tenants that governs the partition of the property; - (2) one or more of the co-tenants acquired title from a relative, whether living or deceased; and - (3) any of the following applies: - (A) 20% or more of the interests are held by co-tenants who are relatives; - (B) 20% or more of the interests are held by an individual who acquired title from a relative, whether living or deceased; or - (C) 20% or more of the co-tenants are relatives. - (f) "Partition by sale" means a court-ordered sale of the entire heirs property, whether by auction, sealed bids or open-market sale conducted under section 10, and amendments thereto. - 35 (g) "Partition in kind" means the division of heirs property into physically distinct and separately titled parcels.
+- 8 Be it enacted by the Legislature of the State of Kansas: - Section 1.
+Sections 1 through 13, and amendments thereto, shall be known and may be cited as the uniform partition of heirs property act. - Sec.
+2. As used in the uniform partition of heirs property act: - (a) "Ascendant" means an individual who precedes another individual in lineage, in the direct line of ascent from the other individual. - (b) "Collateral" means an individual who is related to another individual under the law of intestate succession of this state, but who is not the other individual's ascendant or descendant. - (c) "Descendant" means an individual who follows another individual in lineage, in the direct line of descent from the other individual. - (d) "Determination of value" means a court order determining the fair market value of heirs property under section 6 or 10, and amendments thereto, or adopting the valuation of the property agreed to by all cotenants. - (e) "Heirs property" means real property held in tenancy in common that satisfies all of the following requirements as of the filing of a partition action: - (1) There is no agreement in a record binding all the co-tenants that governs the partition of the property; - (2) one or more of the co-tenants acquired title from a relative, whether living or deceased; and - (3) any of the following applies: - (A) 20% or more of the interests are held by co-tenants who are relatives; - 33 (B) 20% or more of the interests are held by an individual who acquired title from a relative, whether living or deceased; or - 35 (C) 20% or more of the co-tenants are relatives. - (f) "Partition by sale" means a court-ordered sale of the entire heirs property, whether by auction, sealed bids or open-market sale conducted under section 10, and amendments thereto.